ITTT review, submitted by Seth.

 If you don’t have any classroom experience, your first attempt at creating a lesson plan will be a sorry attempt, but if you focus o the course, you WILL quickly learn what is, and what isn’t expected within this area.

 On a separate note, I found a blog, written by ITTT’s Marketing Manager – Linda Dunsmore – who lived and taught in Kore for many years, and her blog is a treasure trove of useful facts and tips for applying for work in Korea. she also covers topics like what you can expect teaching English in South Korea, the local customs, etc. So for me, a big shout-out goes out to Linda.
 I understand that she is employed by ITTT, but she never tried to initiate had-sell tactics for their job placement services.

 I was happy with my decision to study through the ITTT TEFL program.

-They have a strong online presence and despite not having the best of reviews, I just put that down to people who were not motivated enough to get off their couch and look for work on their own back.
+They have a strong online presence and despite not having the best reviews, I just put that down to people who were not motivated enough to get off their couches and look for work on their own backs.

 I’m giving the ITTT TEFL program 3 from 5 stars.
 If I had chosen the more expensive option, this probably would have been a 4 from 5 stars review.